grandeurdev/arduino-sdk/README.md

 }
 ```

+## The Dexterity of Hardware SDK

+What makes the hardware SDK so simple and dextrous is its way of making your code look very well structured.
+It takes the burden of so many things off your shoulders and makes asynchronous tasks easy to handle.
+For example,

+* **Hardware SDK** takes care of your device's WiFi connectivity by itself.
+It starts trying to connect to WiFi as soon as you do `apollo.init()`.

+* **Hardware SDK** also takes care of your device's connection to [Grandeur Cloud][Grandeur Cloud].
+As soon as the WiFi gets connected, **Hardware SDK** begins trying to connect to *[Grandeur Cloud][Grandeur Cloud]* using the *API Key* and the *Access Token* you provide during `apollo.init()`.
+When it connects, only then can it request the *[cloud][Grandeur Cloud]* to fetch or update any data of your device.

+* And as your device quickly flies through these states, i.e.,
+  * Device is not connected to WiFi.
+  * Device is connected to WiFi, but not connected to Grandeur Cloud yet.
+  * Device is finally connected to Grandeur Cloud.

+  **Hardware SDK** exposes the state of your device through [`getState()`][getState] function to let you make your decisions based on that.

+* Not just that, you can even set event handlers on device's connection and disconnection to Grandeur Cloud using [`onApolloConnected()`][onApolloConnected] and [`onApolloDisconnected()`][onApolloDisconnected].

+* There is a special type of function defined in **Hardware SDK** as [`Callback`][callback] that can be passed to some functions of `ApolloDevice` class as a parameter.
+This callback function is called when the running function exists or when some type of event occurs.

+To see the **Hardware SDK** in action, jump to [Example][Example].

 # Grandeur Ecosystem

 The purpose of writing this is to give you a glimpse into the thought process and psychologies behind designing the Grandeur Cloud Platform the way it feels now.
 We believe that the first very important step towards choosing a platform for your product and company is to understand the design language of developers of the platform.
 So we thought of writing about it in detail.
 We wanted to document how you can use this platform effectively to make your life as a developer or founder a bit simpler.